mirisuzanne/mia/content/speaking/dynamic-css.md

 summary: |
   Don't let the declarative syntax fool you --
   CSS is a powerful and dynamic programming language.
-  It's time to start moving style logic back into the language designed for it.
 media:
   - <<: *smashing
   - <<: *dvlpdnvr